The US added Two Lebanese Linked with Hezbollah running an amusement park in Nigeria to SDN List

 Children @ The Park

-There’s longstanding concern that Hezbollah has penetrated Nigeria.
+There’s a longstanding concern that Hezbollah has penetrated Nigeria.
 In May of 2013, a Hezbollah arms cache was found in northern Nigeria, while an illicit Iranian weapons shipment was impounded in a Nigerian port in 2010.

 It took the US Treasury almost 2 years to sanction the Fawazees.
 Jonathan Schanzer, the vice president for research at the Foundation for Defense of Democracies and a former terror finance analyst for the US Treasury, says that the US might have waited to list the Fawazes and their businesses because they wanted a comprehensive idea of the size of their business network and its connection to US-designated groups.

-Schanzer says that a Treasury listing of Hezbollah-linked entities may be a subtle way to maintaining pressure on the Lebanon-based group’s main state sponsor: Iran.
+Schanzer says that a Treasury listing of Hezbollah-linked entities may be a subtle way to maintain pressure on the Lebanon-based group’s main state sponsor: Iran.
 “On a broader level, we have seen increased congressional interest in going after Hezbollah because Treasury’s hands are somewhat tied so long as the [nuclear negotiating] process drags on.”
 Listing these entities at this point digs into Hezbollah financing “without explicitly hitting Iran,” Schanzer says.

 Francis Nwokike